agabor/docs/_includes/rest/queries.md

 </code></pre>
 </div>

 You can use the `limit` and `skip` parameters for pagination.`limit` defaults to 100.
-In the old Parse hosted backend, the maximum limit was 1,000, but Parse Server removed that constraint.
+In the old MSG hosted backend, the maximum limit was 1,000, but MSG Server removed that constraint.
 Thus, to retrieve 200 objects after skipping the first 400:

 <div class="language-toggle">
 <pre><code class="bash">